cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 While the AE advantage is dominated by the number of forgery attempts `v`, those are irrelevant for the confidentiality advantage.
-The relevant limit for protocols with nonce randomization becomes dominated, at a very low level, by the adversary's offline work `o`, and the number of protected messages `q` across all used keys:
+The relevant limit for protocols with nonce randomization becomes dominated, at a very low level, by the adversary's offline work `o` and the number of protected messages `q` across all used keys:

 ~~~